Hahn-Schickard/Stoppable/docs/manual/3_basic_usage.md

 ### Sharing access to your tasks

 Just like the the Stoppable::Routine, Stoppable::Task does not allow the use of copy or move semantics.
 This is because it uses `std::mutex` inside to protect against simultaneous Stoppable::Task::start() and Stoppable::Task::stop() calls.
 Since the [`std::mutex`](https://en.cppreference.com/w/cpp/thread/mutex.html) is neither copyable nor movable, so is the Stoppable::Task.

+If you need to have shared access to the Stoppable::Task, you can create it as as `std::shared_ptr`.